The above real-time trace is updated every 60 seconds and shows meteors detected over the preceding two minute period.

 A meteor occurs when a meteoroid (comet debris or asteroid fragment) strikes Earth’s atmosphere at high speed.
 Intense heat is created by the compression of the air ahead of the meteoroid, which usually causes the object to burn up in the atmosphere, creating the white “shooting star” that we are all familiar with.
-This process also ionises the atmosphere along the trail making it possible to reflect radio waves.
+This process also ionises the atmosphere along the trail, making it possible to reflect radio waves.

-Utilising a high powered VHF radar signal sent into the sky, we are able to detect reflected waves from these ionisation trails.
-Because the meteor is moving very fast, the reflected signal is shifted in frequency, by an amount according to its speed.
+Utilising a high powered VHF radar, we are able to detect reflected waves from the ionisation trail.
+Because the meteor is moving very fast, the reflected signal is also shifted in frequency by a small amount according to its speed.
 This "Doppler" shifted reflection can also be translated into audio and is heard as an audible ping by the station operator.

 Typical Meteor Strike

-Here you can see a typical meteor strike.
-The trace starts high in frequency (right of graph) and rapidly drops to the radar carrier frequency as the meteor decelerates in the atmosphere, increasing in strength (ionisation) as it burns up.
+Here you can see a typical meteor event.
+The trace starts high in frequency (towards right of graph) and rapidly drops to the radar carrier frequency as the meteor decelerates in the atmosphere, increasing in strength (ionisation) as it burns up.
 This creates this typical triangular shape you can see here.
-The width, height and shape tell us a lot about the meteor strike.
-The blue is the baseline atmospheric noise.
+The width, height and shape tell us a lot about the meteor event.
+The blue region is the baseline atmospheric noise.

 Meteor Showers in